-Every week he would email his students examples of trades he was taking so that we could watch over his shoulder and see how he analysed the markets and applied his strategy in real-time.
+Every week he would email his students examples of trades he was taking so that we could watch over his shoulder and see how he analyzed the markets and applied his strategy in real time.

 These were not intended as trading signals to copy, but rather he did this in order to make sure that we were executing the strategies we were learning correctly.